ipradeepprakash/_SQLServer/Courses/Vamsy Chiranjeevi/Interview Questions on Azure part-1.md

     - If there is Always ON between On-Prem & Azure VM, there is a **BIG LIMITATION**.
 If there is very less downtime for migration, then all the nodes(Node1, Node2) in On-Prem & nodes (Node3, Node4) in Azure VM **SHOULD BE UNDER THE SAME WINDOWS CLUSTER GROUP**.
 Though very risky, Only then migration will happen.

+    #### 4.4.
+For SQL 2016 and Higher versions >>
+    - If there is always ON between On-prem ( windows cluster1 node1,Node2) & Azure VM ( windows cluster2 Node3,Node4), then we can configure Always on from On-Prem to Azure cloud (also called Distributed AO AG)

+### 5. How to choose the right series of CPU, RAM etc?
+- Use azure Data studio and input the values in source details, destination details will be analyzed and recommended accordingly.
+- For general optimized performance, use E Series : EBS_V4 (memory optimized) for SQL server.
+- How to calculate IOPS on an on-prem SQL server to match that of Azure VM?
+- There are 2 types of Apps

+        CPU bound: look for CPU cycles.
+        IO bound: look for IOPS

+## _B.
+PaaS  (ask more questions)_
+### What is DB size

+1. If size >> 16 TB, cant go with Azure MI instance.(for Business Critical)
+2. If size <= 4 TB, only in the General category.

+### Are SQL agent jobs required?
+DB Mail, support for cross db queries, linked servers, windows auth (all these are possible in MI instance, not Azure SQL)

+### Native Backups restore from .bak files
+- Because Azure SQL does not support .bak restore, but MI instance does.

+## Note:
+- Azure MI: Instance as a service
+- Azure SQL : database as a service